wjbrown/php-kadmon-bittrex/README.md

-# php-apollo-slim
+# php-kadmon-slim

-Flat-file blogging platform built on the slim framework
+Simple starting point for a slim project.